deepsnowland/ImprovedSignalVoid/README.md

 - [GearSpawner](https://github.com/dommrogers/GearSpawner/releases/latest)
 - [ModComponent](https://github.com/dommrogers/ModComponent/releases/latest) (and it's dependencies)

+* Install ImprovedSignalVoid.dll and improvedsignalvoid.modcomponent in your mods folder

 ## Issues

 If you encounter any issues with the mod please inform me!
 I tested thoroughly but cannot test everything.
 So please let me know if you find any issues.